jivesoftware/tAMD/README.md

 In which case the arguments given to the "require" hook callback would be `"./hooks"` and `"tAMD/myAddon"`.

+This is just an example.
 There is a better implementation of relative path resolution in `resolve.js`.

 In the example above there was no module name argument given to the "require" hook.
-The hook can be given a module name, which will cause it to act only on that module, as with "before" and "after".
+The hook can be given a module name, which will cause it to act only on that module, as with "define" and "publish".
 But with all three hook types if you exclude the module name argument then the hook will act on *all* modules.